uzh/z-pool-tool/README.md

 - `make sihl admin.grant_role` - grant a role to an existing administrator
 - `make sihl admin.list_roles` - show a list of all possible role patterns
 - `make sihl seed.default message_templates` - inserts the default message templates to all databases (resets default templates)
+- `make sihl queue.create` - creates the needed queues on the rabbitmq host
+- `make sihl queue.migrate` - migrates the queues on the rabbitmq host (queues are immutable)
 - `make sihl server` - starts the tools webserver
 - `make sihl worker` - starts the tools worker for background jobs (e.g. send mails, create invitations)